 Activity Book Download

-Visit the Kilchis Point Reserve Facebook page and our Wordpress blog for up-to-date information.
+Visit the Kilchis Point Reserve Facebook page for up-to-date information.

 Friends of Kilchis Point Reserve

 There are many opportunities to help at Kilchis Point Reserve.
 We have periodic work parties to remove invasive plants, plant new trees or groom trails.
 You can also become a Friend of Kilchis Point Reserve by making an annual donation.
 For more information, please call the Pioneer Museum at 503.842.4553.